xAirx/ReactNative-RestaurantAppProject/README.md

         --------User panel Setup ----------

         Via Userpanel able to update profilepicture, description etc.
-        - integrated on backend.
 	-> Frontend started ****  Work in progress

-        Via Userpanel able to update a submitted comment and delete a submitted comment.
+        Via Userpanel able to update a submitted comment and delete a submitted comment -> Frontend started ****  Work in progress
-        - integrated on backend.
-	-> Frontend started ****  Work in progress

 	------------ Admin Panel setup -----------

        Admin Panel Frontend structure - done

-        Admin can  GET all the registered users' information from the database and see it in the adminpanel
+        Admin  GET all the registered users' information from the database and see it in the adminpanel -> Frontend started ****  Work in progress
-        - integrated on backend.
-	-> Frontend started ****  Work in progress

-        Admin allowed / able to upload files, such as images when creating new dishes. and see it in the adminpanel
+        Admin allowed / able to upload files, such as images when creating new dishes. and see it in the adminpanel -> Frontend started ****  Work in progress
-        - integrated on backend.
-	-> Frontend started ****  Work in progress

-        Admin allowed see and flag dishes as featured or not. and see it in the adminpanel
+        Admin allowed see and flag dishes as featured or not. and see it in the adminpanel -> Frontend started ****  Work in progress
-        - integrated on backend.
-	-> Frontend started ****  Work in progress

-        Admin can see and flag leaders as featured for the frontpage and see it in the adminpanel
+        Admin can see and flag leaders as featured for the frontpage and see it in the adminpanel -> Frontend started ****  Work in progress

-        - integrated on backend.
-	-> Frontend started ****  Work in progress
+	See : https://github.com/xAirx/Backend-for-React-Native-project/edit/master/README.md for backend developmen tie in.

 &nbsp;
 &nbsp;